-ShaftNet is a quiet little Linux shell server, currently residing in Sunny Melbourne, Florida.
+ShaftNet is a quiet little Linux shell server, currently residing in Gainesville, Florida.
 It spent its first six years of existence leeching off Georgia Tech, but now it's on its own.

 http://cots.shaftnet.org will tell you all you want and don't want to know.
 ShaftNet is an entirely seperate entity, and it is purely concidental that we house the CoTS's web site.
 ShaftNet was conceived before the admins had heard of the CoTS, but it was love at fourth sight.